swiftlang/swift-evolution/proposals/NNNN-transferring-parameters-and-results.md

 }
 ```

+### `transferring inout` parameters

+A `transferring` parameter can also be marked as `inout`, meaning that the
+argument value must be in a disconnected region when passed to the function,
+and the parameter value must be in a disconnected region when the function
+returns.
+Inside the function, the `transferring inout` parameter can be merged
+with actor-isolated callees or further transferred as long as the parameter is
+re-assigned a value in a disconnected region upon function exit.

 ### Ownership convention for `transferring` parameters

 When a call passes an argument to a `transferring` parameter, the caller cannot